Claiming tax credits

 - you live in one of the areas where Universal Credit is being introduced and you lose your job

-From April 2017, if you are making a new claim for Universal Credit, there are plans to limit support to the first two children (unless you have a multiple birth) and the first child premium may no longer be available.
+From April 2017, if you are making a new claim for Universal Credit, support will be limited to the first two children (unless you have a multiple birth) and the first child premium will no longer be available.